FlowFuse/website/src/blog/2022/09/static-ips.md

 ---
 title: Introducing Static IP Addresses on FlowForge Cloud #9
-subtitle: Static IP addresses are coming to your FlowForge Cloud projects’ outbound connections
+subtitle: Static IP addresses are here for your FlowForge Cloud projects’ outbound connections
-description: Static IP addresses are coming to your FlowForge Cloud projects’ outbound connections
+description: Static IP addresses are here for your FlowForge Cloud projects’ outbound connections
-date: 2022-09-22
+date: 2022-09-26
 authors: ["rob-marcer"]
 ---

-As part of our upcoming 0.10 release, we are updating FlowForge Cloud to use static IP addresses for outbound traffic.
+On Friday last week we updated FlowForge Cloud to use static IP addresses for outbound traffic.
 This will allow you to predict which IP addresses your traffic will come from for example when traversing a firewall or accessing a remote database.

-Once 0.10 is released you will need to manually Suspend then Start each of your projects (a restart will not move your projects to the fixed IP addresses).
-Once that action is completed all outbound connections will come from one of the following IP addresses.
+You will need to manually suspend then start each of your projects (a restart will not move your projects to the fixed IP addresses).
+Once that action is completed all outbound connections will come from one of our static IP addresses.

-XXX.XXX.XXX.XXX
-XXX.XXX.XXX.XXX
-XXX.XXX.XXX.XXX
-XXX.XXX.XXX.XXX
-XXX.XXX.XXX.XXX

-Any inbound traffic should still use the hostname assigned to each of your projects.
+Any inbound traffic should still use the hostname assigned to each of your projects, you cannot use our IP addresses to route http traffic to your projects.

+You can view our IP addresses in the [Docs](https://flowforge.com/docs/cloud/#ip-addresses) section of our website.

-We expect version 0.10 of FlowForge Cloud to be released before the end of September 2022, if you’d like to stay up to date with our latest releases you can do so on [our blog](https://flowforge.com/blog).
+If you’d like to stay up to date with our latest releases you can do so on [our blog](https://flowforge.com/blog).